-No. 5, South Leinster Street, which houses the Friends of Gallery offices and newly opened members’ rooms, was built circa 1757.
-It went through many changes before its incorporation in the Millennium Wing and restoration, from near ruin, in 2005-08.
+No. 5, South Leinster Street, which houses the Friends of the National Gallery offices and members’ rooms, was built circa 1757.
+It went through many changes before its incorporation into the Millennium Wing and restoration, from near ruin, in 2005-08.

 A gilt columned mantelpiece and rococo mantelpiece with fruits have been introduced on the ground floor and three marble Georgian-style ones on the first (one with inlays as made by Pietro Bossie in 1790s Dublin) to replace those lost in the past.